Rome Point Seals

 following guidelines.

-- Boats must
+- Motorized boats must

 maintain a distance of at least 50 yards and should plan to